centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/operating-guide.md

 iptables -D OUTPUT @RULE_NUMBER@
 ```

-If you run the `crm_mon` command on node 2, you can see that node 1 is still the passive node:
+If you run the `crm_mon` command on central node 2, you can see that central node 1 is still the passive node:

 ```text
 Cluster Summary: